troiano01/aws-demo-textract/README.md

 ![textractDemoSync-role screenshot](./images/textractDemoSync-role.png)<br /><br />

 ## Add the SQS Event Trigger
-Add a Trigger to the Lambda function<br /><br />
+Add a Trigger to the Lambda function
+- Be sure to save the Lambda code and click Deploy<br /><br />
 ![textractDemoSyncSQSTrigger screenshot](./images/textractDemoSyncSQSTrigger.png)<br /><br />

 ## S3 Upload
+- Create a shell script to upload the file to be processed, file-upload.py, using the following code
-- Be sure to save the Lambda code and click Deploy
+- Modify the code for your AWS Profile, file name, and bucket name
-- After running, go to CloudWatch and look at the Lambda function's Log Group for execution results
 ```
 import boto3

 # AWS Profiles contain the region and output format (in .aws/config) and the
 # access and secret keys (in .aws/credentials)
-session = boto3.session.Session( profile_name = 'aws-main' )
+session = boto3.session.Session( profile_name = 'aws-demo-main' )

 # Define the S3 rersource
 s3 = session.resource( 's3' )